JASPREET-CROSSML/Stock-Puts-and-Calls-answers-by-Monte-Carlo-Simulation/README.md

 Utilize the historic AAL stock price from 2013–02–08 to 2018–02–07, which may be found online at [link](https://finance.yahoo.com/quote/YHOO/history?ltr=1).

-For a brief description, read the medium blog
+Read the medium blog for a more detailed explanation.